robot-perception-group/anafi_sim/README.md

 by Pascal Goldschmid and Aamir Ahmad

-The paper was accepted for publication at ECMR 2025 and can be found [here](https://arxiv.org/abs/2502.10218).
+The paper was accepted for publication at European Conference on Mobile Robotics (ECMR) 2025 and can be found on IEEE Xplore [here](https://ieeexplore.ieee.org/document/11163100) or on arXiv [here](https://arxiv.org/abs/2502.10218).

 Experimental data (log files, videos of real world flights, etc.) can be found [here](https://keeper.mpdl.mpg.de/d/d9aace8256ae41e8878f/).